penguins banner11

 Quality of the proposal (35%)

-This section will evaluate the overall quality of the proposal with respect to the proposed research and methodology.
+The overall quality of the proposal will be evaluated with respect to the proposed research and methodology.
 This will be based primarily on your research proposal and the evidence you provide for its importance, timeliness and how well both your own background and the expertise of the host institute contribute to the proposal.

 Relevance to SCAR activities and/or Groups (25%)